NCPP/ocgis/doc/computation.rst

 Computation
 ===========

+.. warning:: The computational API is considered to be in an `alpha` development stage and may change rapidly.
+Suggestions are welcome!

 OpenClimateGIS offers an extensible computation framework that supports:
   1. NumPy-based array calculations
   2. Temporal grouping (level grouping not supported)